jmylchreest/keylightd/docs/docs/supported-devices/elgato.md

 | 5950K  | 168    | Cool white |
 | 7000K  | 143    | Cool (daylight) |

-When setting the temperature through the API:
+When setting the temperature through the keylightd API:
 1. The input Kelvin value is clamped to the valid range (2900K-7000K)
 2. The clamped Kelvin value is converted to mireds using the formula above
-3. The mireds value is clamped to the device's valid range (143-344)
-4. The resulting mireds value is sent to the device
+3. The resulting mireds value is sent to the device

 For example:
 - Setting 2000K → clamped to 2900K → 1,000,000/2900 = 344 mireds